 Eating is and should be very natural.
 A healthy child will eat just enough if he’s allowed to decide for himself.

-Don't teach your child to console himself by eating.
-And don't teach your child to go against his sense of whether he is hungry or not by praising him for finishing the plate.
+Don’t teach your child to be consoled by eating.
+And don’t teach your child to go against his or her sense of being hungry or not by praising him or her for finishing the plate.

 Eating together is much nicer than eating alone.
-Studies have shown that children that don't eat together with adults tend to be pickier with what they want to eat.
+And more inspiring!
+Studies have shown that children that don’t eat together with adults tend to be pickier with what they want to eat.

 Serving the food

 Serve the food in a nice way.
 Children often like colorful napkins and nicely set tables.
-Also use your fantasy to create spaghetti hair, cucumber stars, happy sauce mouths on the plate etc. A great way to make your child want to eat the food.
+Also use your fantasy to create spaghetti hair, cucumber stars, happy sauce mouths on the plate, etc. A great way to make your child want to eat the foods.

-Power struggles over food are more common for toddlers than babies.
+The food power struggle is more common for toddlers than babies.
 Still, starting early with trying to implement good routines for nice meals will be of great help now and later.